christofmuc/PyTschirper/README.md

 # Introduction

-This is a simple UI program that allows you to easily explore the concept of the [pytschirp]() project.
-This project builds Python language bindings for MIDI-capable synthesizers, to allow you to program these synthesizers in, you guessed it, Python. *Real synthesizer programming*.
+This is a simple UI program that allows you to easily explore the concept of the [pytschirp](https://github.com/christofmuc/pytschirp) project.
+This project builds Python language bindings for MIDI-capable synthesizers, to allow you to program these synthesizers in, you guessed it, Python.

+*Real synthesizer programming.*

-For the time being, currently only the [Sequential](https://www.sequential.com/) Prophet Rev2 synthesizer is supported, but many more synths are on their way.
+For the time being, currently only the [Sequential](https://www.sequential.com/) Prophet Rev2 synthesizer is supported, but many more synths are on their way, let us know if you have a specific device you want supported.

 If you acquire the software, this is what you will get: